MichaelYochpaz/DWScraper/README.md

 Usage: DWScraper (last | all | issue <issue-number> | range [start] <end>) [-m <issue | articles | both>] [-o PATH] [-h] [-v]

-last                   Download the most recent issue. issue <issue-number>   Download a specific issue number. all                    Download all available issues. range [start] <end>    Download all issues between a range of numbers.
+last                   Download the most recent issue. issue <issue-number>   Download a specific issue. all                    Download all available issues. range [start] <end>    Download all issues between a range of numbers.
                        If a single arguments is given, the range will start with 1.